CEO & Leadership

 Sergio supports the delivery of eye health programmes in several countries and is the lead for Peek in Pakistan.
 He is an optometrist and researcher with a passion for public health, and is also Assistant Professor in the Optometry Department of the University of Lurio in Mozambique.
 He has a PhD in Health Sciences and a Masters in Sustainability and Social Responsibility.
 His research has been published in numerous scientific journals including the Bulletin of the World Health Organisation.

-Grace is the lead for Peek Programmes in Zimbabwe.
-She is an experienced Public Health professional with over six year’s experience in designing, implementing and managing eye health projects across sub-Saharan Africa.
+Grace supports monitoring and quality assurance for programmes powered by Peek, and is also the lead for Peek-powered programmes in Zimbabwe and Tanzania.
+She is an experienced Public Health professional with over six years' experience in designing, implementing and managing eye health projects across sub-Saharan Africa.
 Over the years, she has worked closely with governments, local and international NGOs, private sector players and various multi-national donor agencies including USAID, European Commission and DFID among others, on projects geared towards eliminating avoidable blindness.
 She holds a Masters degree in Public Health (MPH) from University of Cape Town, South Africa.

 Hulda Nduru has worked in projects aimed at preventing avoidable blindness in Eastern, Central and Southern Africa for over 6 years, working closely with governments and international NGOs, including CBM, Sightsavers, The Queen Elizabeth Diamond Jubilee Trust, The Fred Hollows Foundation and Orbis.
 Hulda is a graduate in actuarial science and her aspiration is to utilise her skills and expertise in project management to contribute to the elimination of avoidable blindness in Africa and beyond.